Division of Rheumatology

 News From NYU Langone Rheumatology

-Higher Psoriatic Arthritis Disease Burden Found Among Hispanic, Non-White Patients.
+Higher Psoriatic Arthritis Disease Burden Found Among Hispanic, Non-White Patients

-We are proud to announce that our AI Colton Scholar Jimin Tan, PhD was awarded a two-year grant from the Arthritis National Research Foundation (ANRF) titled, “Identification of gene dysregulation and therapeutic targets for psoriatic arthritis using novel machine learning approaches”.
+We are proud to announce that our AI Colton Scholar Jimin Tan, PhD, was awarded a two-year grant from the Arthritis National Research Foundation (ANRF) titled, “Identification of gene dysregulation and therapeutic targets for psoriatic arthritis using novel machine learning approaches.”
 Drs.
-Jose U. Scher (NYU Colton Center Director) and Aris Tsirigos (Division of Precision Medicine co-Director) will serve as Mentors/Collaborators.
+Jose U. Scher (NYU Colton Center Director) and Aris Tsirigos (Division of Precision Medicine co-Director) will serve as mentors/collaborators.

 Dr. Tan's research uses advanced machine learning algorithms that learn patterns in patient data to better understand why PsA develops.
 The investigative team will study tissue samples from both the skin and joints of patients to find out what makes cells behave differently in PsA compared to skin psoriasis and other forms of arthritis.
-The ultimate goal of this research program is to help doctors better treat both the skin and joint symptoms of PsA, improving the lives of patients living with this challenging condition.
+The goal of this research program is to help doctors better treat both the skin and joint symptoms of PsA, improving the lives of patients living with this challenging condition.

 Rheumatology Education